Five Ways to Minimize Nitrate Leaching

 5. USING TECHNOLOGY TO SUPPORT BEST MANAGEMENT PRACTICES

 Technological interventions such as software decision support tools are a vital part of best management practices in agriculture in the 21st century.
 SMART!
-Fertilizer Management software tools can help you maximize yields while saving up to fifty percent on fertilizer costs.
+Fertilizer Software software tools can help you maximize yields while saving up to fifty percent on fertilizer costs.